Let’s regenerate 2% for the Planet

 In 2017, Felipe Villela and Marco de Boer found their common ground in preventing the deforestation and deteriorating situation of small-holder farmers.
 Partly due to the industrialisation of agriculture, an increasing use of external input is needed to guarantee sufficient yield.
 In addition, the consequences of climate change in agriculture are tangible.
 Together they planned to do something about this and set up reNature Foundation (Stichting reNature).

-The reNature Foundation promotes regenerative agroforestry systems to help farmers get out of this situation and gain confidence in nature-inclusive agriculture.
+The reNature Foundation promotes regenerative agriculture and agroforestry to help farmers make the transition to nature-based agriculture.

 The reNature Foundation aims to raise funds by dividing them into:

 Grants for social impact

 reNature creates Model Farms and Model Schools which generate great social impact for local communities.
 A reNature model farm covers 1 to 5 hectares for which a product-specific production system has been developed that serves as inspiration for the surrounding farms.
 At a reNature model school, farmers and communities are actively involved in a three-year educational program.
 These two “products” can be funded with institutional or private donations.

 Grants for research

 Evidence is needed to promote agroforestry.
 Measuring the effect of regenerative agriculture and agroforestry is still in its infancy.
 The reNature Foundation has set up its own science team that is researching this together with Wageningen University.
-This research can be financed with institutional and private donations or with the foundation’s own money.
+This research can be financed with institutional and private donations or with the foundation’s own reserves.

 Grants for promotion